 What are the chances of success?

 The typical utility audit won’t give you the answers to the questions above, but Chelepis can.
 We have billing data for thousands of different facilities across the country, and the billing methods, rates, and procedures for thousands of different utilities.
 This information, combined with the experience of our licensed staff (CPAs, attorneys, engineers, etc.), has enabled us to reduce utility costs for some of the largest companies in the country.

 We manage our work on a contingent basis, with no financial risk to you, so that you can focus on your business’ priorities.
-We also front any funds needed so that you can realize a return on no investment.
+We also front any funds needed so that you can realize a return on no initial investment.
 Do we have your permission to get started?